Best Cheap Smartphones For Under £100

 It has a 4.5 inch 480 x 854 IPS LCD screen with a pixel density of 218 pixels per inch and ClearBlack technology to deliver enhanced contrast.
 It also has a 1.2GHz quad-core Snapdragon 400 processor and 512MB of RAM, giving it impressively slick performance.

 Then there’s the fact that it comes with both 8GB of built in storage and a microSD card slot with support for up to 128GB more and of course it has that distinctive, colourful Lumia design.

-But perhaps the most exciting thing about the Nokia Lumia 630 is that it’s the first phone to launch with Windows Phone 8.1, so you can enjoy the latest and best version of Microsoft’s mobile operating system.
+The Nokia Lumia 630 also runs Windows Phone 8.1, so you can enjoy the latest and best version of Microsoft’s mobile operating system.
 All that and it’s only £89.

 EE Kestrel – For superfast data